-Empirical treatment - patients should be encouraged to attend a specialist service.
+Patients should be encouraged to attend a specialist service.
 However, in men who cannot or will not access such services, the opportunity should not be missed to provide treatment.
 Urethritis should be treated as early as possible and should be treated empirically as a presumed chlamydial infection, as this is the most common cause.
 Doxycycline 100 mg bd for seven days or azithromycin 1 g as single oral dose should thus be prescribed.
 Ofloxacin 200 mg twice daily or 400 mg daily for seven days may be offered as an alternative.

 - There is the need to explain the diagnosis, treatment, adverse effects and importance of completing the course of antibiotics.

 - Discuss methods of prevention, including advice on safe sex - eg, condom use.

 - Stress to the patient that sexual intercourse should be avoided until the infection has cleared up and that partners should be checked out.

 - Contact tracing - it is important to maintain patient confidentiality.
 It is necessary to trace sexual contacts from the previous four weeks and up to six months if asymptomatic (for NGU).
 National guidelines on the management of gonorrhoea recommend that male patients with symptomatic urethral infection should notify all sexual partners within the preceding two weeks or their last partner if longer than two weeks.